 While retaining the urban aesthetic of its surrounds, the use of aquamarine blue and vibrant yellow highlights throughout provides modernity and subtle cohesion, offset by the use of reclaimed bricks and new tiling.
 Referencing Matt’s love of graffiti – and the parties of the past – a large-scale stylised portrait of the father of fermentation, Louis Pasteur, oversees proceedings at the long, shared tables that sit alongside a three-vessel, 10 hectolitre Spark brewing system.

 Showing a high level of care and respect for beer, filtered water is used to clean glassware prior to pouring, while glassware itself comes in a variety of sizes and styles to suit the beers (and are available to take home along with growlers and squealers).
 Also available for takeaway are four-packs and cubes of the latest offerings, alongside unique and handy carry cases for mixed six-packs.

-Matt and Gemma are keen foodies too – their honeymoon was essentially a tour of as many three Michelin star restaurants in France as one can possibly squeeze into a single trip – and the menu sits beyond a brewpub's typical burger and pizza offerings.
-It's designed to celebrate the Bright Tank beers in the same way many European cultures put beer on the dining table rather than treat the two sides of the business separately.
+Matt and Gemma are keen foodies too – their honeymoon was essentially a tour of as many three Michelin star restaurants in France as one can possibly squeeze into a single trip – and this side of the offering also became a collaboration in November 2021 when they invited Stuart Laws to open Brown Street Grill at the brewpub.